Information Inequalities for Five Random Variables: Computation

-\begin{lemma} If $f$ restricted to $abcd$ is linear, then $f$ has an $n$-copy for all $n\ge 1$. \end{lemma} \begin{proof} Since every polymatroid on $3$ elements is linear, and linearly representable polymatroids on three or four elements are representable over any field, we can assume, after scaling and using continuity, that both $f\restr abcd$ and $f\restr abz$ are $\mathbb F$-linearly representable over the same finite field $\mathbb F$.
+\begin{proof} Since every polymatroid on three elements is linear, and linearly representable polymatroids on three or four elements are representable over any field, we can assume, after scaling and using continuity, that both $f\restr abcd$ and $f\restr abz$ are $\mathbb F$-linearly representable over the same finite field $\mathbb F$.
 Denote the two representing vector spaces by $V^1$ and $V^2$, and consider the subspace arrangements $(V^1_a,V^1_b)$ and $(V^2_a,V^2_b)$ in the two vector spaces.
 Now $V^i_a$ and $V^i_b$ have dimensions $f(a)$ and $f(b)$, respectively, and their linear span has dimension $f(ab)$.
 Therefore, these arrangements are isomorphic, and $V^1$ and $V^2$ can be glued along the linear span of $(V^1_a,V^1_b)$ and $(V^2_a,V^2_b)$.
 This gluing yields an $\mathbb F$-linear polymatroid $g$ that has the same restrictions on $abcd$ and on $abz$ as $f$ does.
 Since this $g$ is entropic, it has an $n$-copy for every $n\ge 1$.
 This $n$-copy is also an $n$-copy of $f$, as required. \end{proof}

 Consequently, up to the $a\leftrightarrow b$ and $c\leftrightarrow d$ symmetries, three mutually exclusive cases are left: $f\abcd <0$, $f\acbd<0$, and $f\cdab<0$.
-Using the homogeneity of $\mathcal Q^*$, the Ingleton value can be set to $-1$, in effect taking a cross-section of $\mathcal Q^*$ that has one fewer dimensions.
+Using the homogeneity of $\mathcal Q^*$, the Ingleton value can be set to $-1$, in effect taking a cross-section of $\mathcal Q^*$ that has one fewer dimension.
 Facets of the part of $\mathcal Q^*$ we are considering are also facets of these cross-sections; consequently, only facets of the cross-sections need to be computed.
 We consider these three cases separately in the subsections below.